2023 Most Popular Finance & Financial Management Bachelor's Degree Schools in the Middle Atlantic Region

 The average monthly payment of a loan this size is about $591, assuming that the borrower is on a 10-year repayment plan.

-West Chester University of Pennsylvania landed the #9 spot in the 2023 rankings for the most popular bachelor’s degree finance and financial management programs.
-Located in the large suburb of West Chester, WCUPA is a public college with a large student population.
+West Chester University of Pennsylvania did quite well in this year’s ranking of the most popular places for finance and financial management students to get a bachelor’s degree.
+It came in at #9 on the list.
+Located in the suburb of West Chester, WCUPA is a public school with a fairly large student population.

 Women make up 27% of the finance majors at the school.

 Rutgers University - Newark came in at #10 in this year’s edition of the Most Popular Finance & Financial Management Bachelor’s Degree Schools in the Middle Atlantic Region ranking.
-Located in the city of Newark, Rutgers Newark is a public school with a fairly large student population.
+Located in the large city of Newark, Rutgers Newark is a public college with a large student population.

 Women make up 41% of the finance majors at the school.